What is CAPP?

 Not all academic programs have been set up in CAPP.
 If you try to run CAPP and are unable to generate a report, it is likely your program is not available.
 The following programs are not available on CAPP:

-- any student admitted as a post-baccalaureate
+- any student admitted as a post-baccalaureate (until individualized evaluation is created by Degree Evaluation staff)

 - pre-professional (pre-med, pre-pharmacy, pre-vet, etc.)

-- general university studies associate degree
+- general university studies associate degree without a declared concentration

 - majors/minors no longer offered or suspended by NMU